iionez/flpoly_DS_2020/flpoly_student.md

 Data Science student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Intro to Data Science

-- Course 2
+- Statistical Learning

-- Course 3
+- Time Series Modeling and Forecasting

-- Course 4
+- Economic Analysis for Technologists

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- the medical field!

-- Thing 2
+- riding horses and bulls

 - Thing 3 as shown in this website <https://www.floridapoly.edu>